Manuel Antonio National Park

 Best Time to Visit

 Peak months for Manuel Antonio National Park are December to April during dry season.
 The transitional months between Summer and “Green Season” are also good times to visit (May, June, July, and later November).
 September and October are not ideal months to visit the Central Pacific due to heavier rainfall during this time; however, one will enjoy smaller crowds in the low season months.

 Services & Infrastructure in Manuel Antonio

 The nearby town of Manuel Antonio has most amenities you would expect from a popular tourist destination:

 Public transportation: Yes; frequent buses run San José-Manuel Antonio, and also between Quepos and Manuel Antonio.
 Taxis are prevalent.

 Public amenities: Yes; there are public bathrooms, showers, and water fountains within Manuel Antonio National Park.

 Shopping: Just outside of the park entrance, the shopping is abundant, from larger grocery stores to roadside fruit stands.
 Open-air souvenir shops abound.

 ATMs: Yes, and there is also a Western Union in Quepos.

-Gas stations: No; there is a full-service gas station in downtown Quepos, 10 min drive away.
+Gas stations: No; there is a full-service gas station in downtown Quepos, a ten-minute drive away.